- Monthly Theme: Slashers

 - Tagline: “The night HE came home!”

 - The Lowdown: Conceived as a simple “killer stalks babysitters” picture by producer Irwin Yablans, John Carpenter and his co-writer and co-producer Debra Hill turned the material into something much more: a mythic exploration of evil menacing small-town America.
-The plot of Halloween involves an escaped mental patient, Michael Myers, returning to his hometown on Halloween Eve and stalking and murdering a small group of carefree teenagers in the suburbs of Haddonfield, IL.
-Michael is hunted by his former psychiatrist, the intense Dr. Loomis (Donald Pleasance), as he closes in on a bookish high school student, Laurie Strode (the screen debut of Jamie Lee Curtis), as she babysits two young children.
+The plot of Halloween involves an escaped mental patient, Michael Myers, returning to his hometown on Halloween Eve to stalk and murder a small group of carefree teenagers in the suburbs of Haddonfield, IL.
+Michael is hunted by his former psychiatrist, the intense Van Helsing-esque Dr. Loomis (Donald Pleasance), as he closes in on a bookish high school student, Laurie Strode (the screen debut of Jamie Lee Curtis), who is she babysitting two young children.
 The film’s silent, masked killer, Michael Myers, has become one of the most recognizable horror villains of all time, and the leading figure in the “slasher” pantheon alongside Jason Voorhees, Freddy Krueger, Leatherface, Chucky and Pinhead.

 If you haven’t seen Halloween our discussion will include massive SPOILERS.